antonbobrov/vevet/docusaurus/docs/core/features.md

 ### `vevet.sHeight`
 - **Type**: `number`
 Current small viewport height.
 Equivalent to `100svh`.
-Used to prevent layout shifts in browsers like In-App Safari while native svh works not properly.
+Used to prevent layout shifts in browsers like In-App Safari where native svh does not work properly.

 ### `vevet.scrollbarWidth`
 - **Type**: `number`